jebidiah-anthony/old-github-page/prjct/PTT-PSRemoting.md

      ```
      bossmanben\administrator
      ```
-   __NOTE(S)__:

      - The file shares in the Domain Controller (BOSSMANBEN) are now accessible as long as the Domain Controller is being accessed using kerberos authentication.
      - Commands could also now be executed in the context of the Domain Controller (BOSSMANBEN) using the `Invoke-Command` module in PowerShell.